boutitinizar/workshop-docker/part_1_run_container/README.md

 * Write 'Hello sfeir school!' with a container in daemon mode.

 ## Exercise 4 :
+* Fetch the logs of the last created container

+## Exercise 5 :
 * List locally running containers on the system.

-## Exercise 5 :
+## Exercise 6 :
 * List all of the locally containers.

-## Exercise 6 :
+## Exercise 7 :
 * Stop, start, restart a container.

-## Exercise 7 :
+## Exercise 8 :
-* SDelete all containers.
+* Delete all containers.

 ## [Solution](solution)